 If you choose to create new instances from scratch, we recommend using the Looker API to store JSON configuration files which can be rapidly loaded in each environment.
-This is particularly useful for managing database connections, user groups, roles, user attributes, spaces, schedules, and other metadata.
+This is particularly useful for managing database connections, user groups, roles, user attributes, folders (called "Spaces" before Looker 6.20), schedules, and other metadata.
 Please note that each Looker instance will require a distinct license key.

 As mentioned in the associated article on multistage development frameworks, managing multiple instances will require a strong development team with knowledge of Git and the Looker API.
 If you are self-hosting the Looker instances, then further DevOps knowledge will be a requirement.
 We strongly recommend that you have a code deployment strategy in place before embarking on this path.